Typically open from mid-June until Labor Day.

 Features: Large wading pool area with a lazy river and smaller spray park area.
 Washrooms open seasonally.

 The wading pool has a zero depth (beach-style) entrance and otherwise generally varies in depth between 0.3 and 0.6 meters.
-My two year old was able to walk throughout the pool and the water was knee high to thigh high on me.
+When my youngest was two he was able to walk throughout the pool and the water was knee high to thigh high on me.

-In the middle of the wading area there is a raised pool that is quite shallow with some small spray features.
+In the middle of the wading area there is a raised pool that is quite shallow.

 This is a great spot for smaller kids but it is not right by the pool edge.
 Plan on being in the water with them while they are playing there.

-I think it’s the biggest lazy river I’ve ever seen – I don’t think the current will be particularly strong though.
+I think it’s the biggest lazy river I’ve ever seen – the current isn’t particularly strong though.